Collaborations

 Designed especially for neighbors whose voices are too often unheard, the Neighbors’ Table centers the needs of those facing life’s greatest challenges while creating space for authentic connection through mutual care, deep listening, and beloved community.
 This gathering is where we practice the heart of Green Mountain Justice: ensuring every neighbor feels truly valued, heard, and held.

 We prioritize the wisdom and experiences of those most affected by injustice and inequity through our “third space” methodology—a welcoming environment that brings neighbors of all walks of life into meaningful relationship.
-Meeting in person at Fenn House (Champlain Valley Unitarian Universalist Society) with Zoom access for virtual participation, our gatherings are shaped by participants’ needs, interests, and hopes for connection.
 We create space where neighbors can share struggles, celebrate victories, and offer each other practical and emotional support.

 Voices from the Edge Podcast Series

 At Green Mountain Justice, we believe that real change happens when we stop talking about people and start talking with them.
-“Voices from the Edge” lifts up the stories of disenfranchised Vermonters whose experiences are too often overlooked or misunderstood—neighbors who are living a precarious existence, struggling with housing and food insecurity, working essential jobs for wages that don’t cover basic needs, and navigating systems that seem designed to keep them out rather than help them succeed.
+Featured on Vermont Public’s Vermont Edition in November 2025, Our “Voices from the Edge” podcast series lifts up the stories of disenfranchised Vermonters whose experiences are too often overlooked or misunderstood—neighbors who are living a precarious existence, struggling with housing and food insecurity, working essential jobs for wages that don’t cover basic needs, and navigating systems that seem designed to keep them out rather than help them succeed.

-Green Mountain Justice centers the humanity and needs of these marginalized neighbors.
-Through intimate conversations in people’s homes and communities, this six-episode series reveals the impossible contradictions our neighbors face: a working mother who fought for nearly two years to secure stable housing while raising three children and volunteering as an EMT; a veteran navigating racism and systemic barriers while experiencing homelessness; and a couple who fell from middle-class stability into sleeping under bridges after health crises devastated their finances.
+Through intimate conversations, this series reveals the impossible contradictions our neighbors face: a working mother who fought for nearly two years to secure stable housing while raising three children and volunteering as an EMT; a veteran navigating racism and systemic barriers while experiencing homelessness; and a couple who fell from middle-class stability into sleeping under bridges after health crises devastated their finances.
 These are hardworking people earning too much to qualify for assistance yet too poor for housing, essential workers who serve our community daily while fighting for their own stability, and resilient individuals whose stories challenge our assumptions about poverty, homelessness, and what it means to belong in Vermont.

-Produced by the amazing storyteller Corey Hendrickson, each episode drops every three weeks starting this September, offering a chance to truly listen to the lived experiences of our neighbors and discover our collective power to create meaningful change.
+Produced by the amazing storyteller Corey Hendrickson, each episode drops every month from September 2025 through February 2026, offering a chance to truly listen to the lived experiences of our neighbors and discover our collective power to create meaningful change.
 Because transformation isn’t just personal—it’s communal, and it starts with the simple, revolutionary act of listening.

 Advocacy